FADEC: History

 The goal of any engine control system is to allow the engine to perform at maximum efficiency for a given condition.
 Originally, engine control systems consisted of simple mechanical linkages connected physically to the engine.
 By moving these levers the pilot or the flight engineer could control fuel flow, power output, and many other engine parameters.
 The Kommandogerät mechanical/hydraulic engine control unit for Germany's BMW 801 piston aviation radial engine of World War II was just one notable example of this in its later stages of development.
-This mechanical engine control was progressively replaced first by analog electronic engine control and, later, digital engine control.
+This mechanical engine control was progressively replaced first by analogue electronic engine control and, later, digital engine control.

-Analog electronic control varies an electrical signal to communicate the desired engine settings.
+Analogue electronic control varies an electrical signal to communicate the desired engine settings.
 The system was an evident improvement over mechanical control but had its drawbacks, including common electronic noise interference and reliability issues.
 Full authority analogue control was used in the 1960s and introduced as a component of the Rolls-Royce/Snecma Olympus 593 engine of the supersonic transport aircraft Concorde.
 However, the more critical inlet control was digital on the production aircraft.

 Digital electronic control followed.
 In 1968, Rolls-Royce and Elliott Automation, in conjunction with the National Gas Turbine Establishment, worked on a digital engine control system that completed several hundred hours of operation on a Rolls-Royce Olympus Mk 320.
 In the 1970s, NASA and Pratt and Whitney experimented with their first experimental FADEC, first flown on an F-111 fitted with a highly modified Pratt & Whitney TF30 left engine.
 The experiments led to Pratt & Whitney F100 and Pratt & Whitney PW2000 being the first military and civil engines, respectively, fitted with FADEC, and later the Pratt & Whitney PW4000 as the first commercial "dual FADEC" engine.
 The first FADEC in service was the Rolls-Royce Pegasus engine developed for the Harrier II by Dowty and Smiths Industries Controls.